flyconnectome/Install_instructions/Anaconda3/Anaconda3_install.md

 ## Install instructions

-### 1. Remove older versions.
+### 1. Remove older versions

-If you already have a version of anaconda3 or anaconda2 installed on your computer, then I suggest removing these installations before proceeding - if they were working, you wouldn't be here.
+If you already have a version of anaconda3 or anaconda2 installed on your computer, then I suggest removing these installations before proceeding - if they were working, you wouldn't be reading this.

 Open the terminal and run: